-Tennessee Sublease Agreement Form – PDF Template
+Tennessee Sublease Agreement | PDF – MS Word

-When accepting a Sublessee, it is a good idea to verify their income and employment status through the rental application as the Sublessor will be responsible for all rental payments, damage/repairs to the premises, and eviction/vacating at the appropriate time.
+When accepting a sublessee, it is a good idea to verify their income and employment status through the rental application, as the sublessor will be responsible for all rental payments, damage/repairs to the premises, and eviction/vacating at the appropriate time.

-- As per federal law, the Sublessee must be presented with the lead-based paint disclosure if the housing unit was constructed before 1978.
+- As per federal law, the sublessee must be presented with the lead-based paint disclosure if the housing unit was constructed before 1978.